modxorg/Docs/en/extras/redirector/index.md

 ## Requirements

-- MODx Revolution 2.0.0-RC-2 or later
+- MODX Revolution 2.0.0-RC-2 or later
 - PHP5 or later

 ## History